Arit143/Donation/README.md

 ###STEPS

-1. Just go the above said URL and look into the specifications as asked.
+1. Go to the above said URL and look into the specifications as asked.

 ###ASSUMPTIONS